RedaZt/Projet-SCM/README.md

 ## Usage
-Start by downloading the [source code]() and installing the required packages, upon running the "main.py" script you'll be met with this simple, self explanatory UI
+Start by downloading the "Projet-SCM.zip" file from the latest release [here](https://github.com/RedaZt/Projet-SCM/releases) and installing the required packages.
+Upon running the "main.py" script you'll be met with this simple, self explanatory UI

 <p align="center">
   <img src="/src/1.png" width="70%"/>